Local youth hoops fans treated to another exciting "Championship Weekend"

 Noah Pender erupted for a monster performance in leading the Cards to a 36-28 semifinal victory over the Mavericks.

-Page 2 of 3 - A 5'10" center, Pender needed just three quarters to rattle the rims for 24 points.
+A 5'10" center, Pender needed just three quarters to rattle the rims for 24 points.
 Fillebrown hit for seven, while VanDeLinde added three and Scarfalloto two.

 Justin LoBasso worked hard to keep the Mavs close with 12 points and Aiden Pietraszewski chipped in with seven.